-At April 30, 2014 and 2013, costs and estimated earnings in excess of billings, net, consist of the following:
+At April 30, 2015 and 2014, costs and estimated earnings in excess of billings, net, consist of the following:

-2014 2013
+20 15 2014

-(in tho isands)
+(in thou ısands)

-Costs and estimated earnings in excess of billings \$ 11,965 \$ 10,228
+Costs and estimated earnings in excess of billings \$ 14,057 \$ 11,965

-Billings in excess of costs and estimated earnings (1,526) (1,611)
+Billings in excess of costs and estimated earnings (1,128) (1,526)

-Net asset \$ 10,439 \$ 8,617
+Net asset \$ 12,929 \$ 10,439

 Such amounts represent revenue recognized on long-term contracts that had not been billed at the balance sheet dates or represent a liability for amounts billed in excess of the revenue recognized.
 Amounts are billed to customers pursuant to contract terms.
 In general, the recorded amounts will be billed and collected or revenue recognized within twelve months of the balance sheet date.
 Revenue on these long-term contracts is accounted for on the percentage of completion basis.
-During the years ended April 30, 2014 and 2013, revenue recognized under percentage of completion contracts was approximately \$43.2 million and \$35.6 million, respectively.
+During the years ended April 30, 2015 and 2014, revenue recognized under percentage of completion contracts was approximately \$46.8 million and \$43.2 million, respectively.
+If contract losses are anticipated, costs and estimated earnings in excess of billings are reduced for the full amount of such losses when they are determinable.
+Total anticipated contract losses at April 30, 2015 were approximately \$400,000.
+No anticipated losses existed at April 30, 2014.